AymanElkridy/storefront-backend/README.md

 3. **Migrate the database**
 4. **Start the server.**
 5. **Create a user:**</br>
-   Submit a post request through the `/user` route, providing the following in the request body:
+   Submit a POST request through the `/user` route, providing the following in the request body:
 ```
     {
         "username": string (a unique identifier for the user),